 The success of the network will depend on the ideas, experience, knowledge and enthusiasm of our members.
 So c’mon, get on board and become a RAIDer.

-Jack Koci (right) is President of RAID.
+Jack Koci is President of RAID.
 Jack completed a Bachelor of Science majoring in Hydrology and Water Resources with Honours at James Cook University, Cairns.
 From 2013 to 2015, Jack worked as a Research Officer at ACIAR, involved in the Soil Management and Crop Nutrition, Land and Water Resources and Forestry Research Program Areas.
-He is now completing a PhD at the Univeristy of the Sunshine Coast, investigating the hydrological processes driving gully erosion and associated sediment and nutrient loss from grazed tropical savannas in northern Australia.
+He is now completing a PhD at the University of the Sunshine Coast, investigating the hydrological processes driving gully erosion and associated sediment and nutrient loss from grazed tropical savannas in northern Australia.

-Di Mayberry (right) is a research scientist, frequent traveller and Vice President of RAID.
+Di Mayberry is a research scientist, frequent traveller and Vice President of RAID.
 After completing a Bachelor of Science in Agriculture and PhD in Ruminant Nutrition at UWA, Di spent a year in the Philippines as a volunteer agronomist.
 On her return to Australia, Di spent 3 years as a Post Doc at UQ before moving to her current job at CSIRO.
 Di's interests are animal nutrition, livestock farming systems and taking photos of cows.
 She has worked on research projects in Indonesia, India and Tibet.

-David McGill (right) works with Skye Gabb on maintaining RAIDs communication and social media.
+David McGill works with Skye Gabb on maintaining RAIDs communication and social media.
 David completed a Bachelors of Agricultural Science at the University of Sydney and his PhD at Charles Sturt University working on quantitative genetics.
 Over the last eight years David has been the project manager/leader of an ACIAR project working on improving small-holder dairy production by working with local extension and research departments.
-In early 2016 David started working at the Univeristy of Melbourne in an international R4D role in animal production.
+In early 2016 David started working at the University of Melbourne in an international R4D role in animal production.
 His interests vary widely ranging from genetics and epidemiology to impact assessment using the big data we can capture using mobile technology - and of course continuing with his strong links and partners in Pakistan.

-Rowan Smith (right) is a RAID committee member supporting the events, partnerships and finance roles.
+Rowan Smith is a RAID committee member supporting the events, partnerships and finance roles.
 Rowan completed a Bachelor of Agricultural Science degree at the University of Tasmania (UTAS) in Hobart.
-In 2012, Rowan completed his PhD at UTAS working on the impacts of wildlife grazing on pastures in Tasmania.
+In 2012, Rowan completed a PhD at UTAs working on the impacts of wildlife grazing on pastures in Tasmania.
 In 2013 Rowan began coordinating an ACIAR project working on developing productive and profitable smallholder beef enterprises in Central Vietnam.
-Rowan’s research interest focuses primarily on pasture and forage production as well as herbage development.
+Rowan's research interest focuses primarily on pasture and forage production as well as herbage development.
 Rowan is a self-confessed sports nut!

 Di Mayberry - CSIRO Brisbane